rdz-oss/BattyBirdNET-Pi/README.md

 ### To use the North American/UK version:

-* install as above,
+* Install as above,
-* go to the tools setting
+* Go to the Tools setting
-* log in as user 'birdnet', leave password empty
+* Log in as user 'birdnet', leave password empty
 * Settings -> Advanced Settings -> Bat Classifier (use USA or UK)
-* the system will reboot, wait two minutes refresh browser
+* The system will reboot, wait two minutes refresh browser

 ### Acknowledgements
 * This project would not have been possible without the developers of BirdNET and BirdNET-Pi.